Skip to content

 What Causes Eczema & Can We Cure It?

-As we head into the colder months of the year when the air may be drier, a common problem is likely to start popping up more and more: eczema
+As we head into the colder months of the year, when the air may be drier, a common problem will likely start popping up more and more: eczema.

-According to the National Eczema Association, eczema is the name for a group of conditions that cause the skin to become itchy, inflamed, or have a rash-like appearance.
+According to the National Eczema Association, eczema is an inflammatory skin condition and a chronic skin condition that causes the skin to become itchy, inflamed, or have a rash-like appearance.
 Over 31 million Americans have some form of eczema.
-The condition can begin during childhood, adolescence, or adulthood; and it can range from mild to severe.
+The condition can begin during childhood, adolescence, or adulthood, ranging from mild to severe.
+Eczema can appear anywhere on the body and can affect anyone at any age.
+Atopic eczema is the most common form of eczema linked to hereditary factors.

 While we do not know the exact cause of eczema, we do know that people develop the condition due to a combination of genes and environmental triggers.
+Common triggers include allergens, irritants, weather changes, and stress, and these can vary from person to person.
 When an irritant or allergen from outside or inside the body “switches on” the immune system, it produces inflammation.
-This inflammation causes the symptoms common to most types of eczema.
+The skin’s barrier function also plays a crucial role; when this barrier is compromised, it increases susceptibility to irritants, allergens, and bacteria, leading to inflammation and other symptoms.
+This inflammation causes symptoms that are common to most types of eczema.
+Eczema is not contagious; genetic and environmental factors cause it.
+To address concerns about eczema being contagious, it is important to note that eczema cannot be spread through contact and is not an infectious disease.
+Additionally, eczema is not classified as an autoimmune disease, but rather involves immune dysregulation without the immune system attacking the body’s own tissues.

 Common symptoms: